-The hotel has 47 rooms which all include made-up beds, towels and complimentary tea/coffee.
-We have a restaurant which serves breakfast from 7.30-9.30 and dinner from 18.30 – 20.30 all year round.
+Our rooms include made-up beds, towels and complimentary tea/coffee.
+We have a restaurant which serves breakfast from 8:00-9.30 and dinner from 18.00 – 20.30 all year round.
+Our restaurant service is currently conditioned as the restaurant is only opened on selected dates.
+Please consult our Front Desk to know if it will be available closer to your arrival date and to check for nearby alternatives.
 In the main building, we have 17 rooms, 7 of which has shared facilities with access to two shared bathrooms.
 While the remaining 10 rooms each have a private bathroom.
 In the building located behind the main building, we have 16 rooms which all have private facilities.
-In the building located below the drive-way, we have 6 rooms, 1 triple, 1 double/twin rooms and 4 single room.
-All of the rooms have a private sink.
-The accommodation then comprises of two shared bathrooms and a living room.
-Additionally, we have 4 cottages which have 8 rooms in total.
-Each cottage has 2 rooms which have an adjoined shared bathroom.

 |Double or twin room with private bathroom|